• Skip to primary navigation

 6) Add flour and milk mixture to the soup and stir.

 7) Reduce the heat as low as possible.
-Add the clams for a few minutes, until they are cooked.
+Add the chopped clams for a few minutes on low heat, until the fresh clam meat is cooked.

 8) Discard the bay leaf.